 SIP Panel Home Builders in Delaware

-This high-performance home building material is made up of a core insulating foam that is filled between two sheets of plywood and Oriented Strand Board (OSB).
-Once these panels have bonded together, they form an incredibly strong panel that can withstand enormous loads.
+This high-performance home building material is made up of foam insulation that is filled between two sheets of plywood or Oriented Strand Board (OSB).
+The pre-cut panels connect to one another at the ends and bond through a chemical reaction.
+Once these panels have bonded together, they form an incredibly strong structure that can withstand enormous loads.

-There are many reasons to consider an SIP-built home.
-SIP panel homes are the perfect answer to the climate and weather challenges that come with living in Delaware and Maryland.
+There are many reasons to consider a SIPs-built home.
+SIPs panel homes are the perfect answer to the climate and weather challenges that come with living in Delaware and Maryland.

 However, that isn’t where the efficiency ends.
 Even the chemical foam used to bond the materials is safe—just ask the EPA, who awarded it the 2004 Stratospheric Protection Award.

-Interested in an SIP Home?
+Interested in a SIP Home?

 We’d love the chance to tell you more about this great material and what it offers you.
 Please call us if you have any questions about building a custom SIP home in Maryland and Delaware.
 We can tell you even more about the options and benefits that come with this fantastic material.